Overview of Envoy Responsibilities: Unitarian Universalist United Nations Office

 - Plan a UN Sunday Service.

 Since the United Nations Charter entered into force on October 24, 1945, it has become a tradition in many UU congregations to designate a Sunday in October as UN Sunday.
 We ask that all Envoys sponsor a UN Sunday Service or event in support of the UU United Nations Ofﬁce.
-UN Sunday is one of the most effective ways to educate your congregation about our advocacy at the UN and recruit membership and support for the UU-UNO.
-The UU-UNO announces a new UN Sunday Theme on our website each April and publishes an updated, theme-speciﬁc resource packet each May.
+UN Sunday is one of the most effective ways to educate your congregation about our advocacy at the UN and recruit enthusiasm and support for the UU-UNO.
+The UU-UNO announces a new UN Sunday Theme on our website each April and publishes an updated, theme-speciﬁc resource packet each June.

 - Hold an internationally themed event or fundraiser.